imbhargav5/rooks/data/docs/useEventListenerRef.md

   allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts" />

-## Join Bhargav's discord server

-You can click on the floating discord icon at the bottom right of the screen and talk to us in our server.